permaweb/llama-herder/README.md

 )
 ```

 Setting the multiplier allows you to prioritize your request over other users.
 The multiplier is a number that you can set to 1.05, 1.1, 1.2, etc. The higher the multiplier, the higher the priority of your request.
 AO can support any number of parallel processes, but [Forward Research](https://fwd.g8way.io) is currently subsidizing compute.
-Subsequently, `Llama-Herder` currently uses a set of ~20 parallel workers.
-This can be increased in the future if needed.
+Subsequently, the open access `Llama-Herder` currently uses a set of ~20 parallel workers.
+This can be increased in the future as needed.

 ### Sending Messages